xkollar/xkollar.github.io/data/posts/2018-01-25-fine-grained-io-with-mtl.markdown

 ---

 The [mtl](https://hackage.haskell.org/package/mtl) library is very convenient to work with.
-What many people do not like about it is that you do not have suffucient granularity over `IO`, like solutions build on ideas of extensible effects (like [freer-effects](https://github.com/IxpertaSolutions/freer-effects)).
+What some do not like about it is that there is no granularity over `IO`, like solutions build on ideas of extensible effects (like [freer-effects](https://github.com/IxpertaSolutions/freer-effects)).
 Or is there?
+(Or rather can there be?)

-What will I show you is how to get such granularity with just "ordinary" mtl-style transformer stack.
+Here I will show you how to get such granularity with just "ordinary" mtl-style transformer stack.

-Lets say we would like to have two separate constraints: one allowing our component to read files, and another to write files.
+Let's say we would like to have two separate constraints: one allowing our component to read files, and another to write files.
 We would like to be able to use it in any stack (which implies in different types).
 Haskell's answer for ad-hoc polymorphism are type classes, so we create two of them, with appropriate names and methods (`ReadFile` and `WriteFile`).

-Other thing we will use is newtype wrappers for building transformers stacks (`ReadFileT` and `WriteFileT`). `GeneralizedNewtypeDeriving` will make things simpler for us there.
+Other thing we will use is `newtype`{.haskell} wrappers for building transformers stacks (`ReadFileT` and `WriteFileT`). `GeneralizedNewtypeDeriving` will make things simpler for us there.

-Then to be able to position our stacks arbitrarily, we will make instances for them for `MonadTrans` class.
+Then, to be able to position our stacks arbitrarily, we will make instances for `MonadTrans` class.

-Once we have that we need to provide instances for our classes (constraints for reading and writing files), both for whole transformer stack and for particular newtype wrappers.
+Once we have that we need to provide instances for our classes (constraints for reading and writing files), both for whole transformer stack and for particular `newtype`{.haskell} wrappers.
 (I used overlapping instances.
 Maybe there is a way to do it without those?)

 And we are done.
-Included simple example that demonstrates use of the code, demonstrating also integration with `MonadReader` from `mtl`.
+Included is simple example that demonstrates use of the code and integration with `MonadReader` from `mtl`.

-Feel free to play with it and try to sneak in some other IO for example to `writeAction`, I dare you `;-)`.
+Feel free to play with it and try to sneak in some other `IO`{.haskell} for example to `writeAction`, I dare you <abbr title="😉 :wink:">`;-)`</abbr>.

 ```Haskell
 {-# LANGUAGE FlexibleContexts #-}